MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

  * Read any unread emails or documents that they have sent and expect you to read

 > [!Note]
-> To learn about the privacy aspects of this feature, see [Manager assistant privacy](../overview/privacy-guide-users.md#manager-assistant-privacy).
+> To learn about the privacy aspects of this feature, see [Privacy in team catch-up feature](../overview/privacy-guide-users.md#privacy-in-team-catch-up-feature).

 ### Use MyAnalytics to catch up